jswladitya/Python/01_basics/Notes_datatypes.md

 - Note : Python treats number & strings in a different manner wrt others (list, dist, etc )

+- Use dir(your_dataype) to know more about what you can do with the datatype

 # Notes